DTopping256/OT/ReportAll.md

 _Source code: [notebook](./problem1/simulatedAnnealing/simulatedAnnealing.ipynb) or [python script](./problem1/simulatedAnnealing/simulatedAnnealing.py)_

-Being stochastic, SA will create different graphs each time but they will be very similar with the same settings.
+Being stochastic, SA will create different results each time but they will be very similar with the same settings.

 I have made a generalised `simulated_annealing` function in the [metaheuristics module](./modules/metaheuristics.py#L53).